Jose Armario– Executive VP, Worldwide Supply Chain, McDonald’s

 CEO, Ridge Property Trust

 Mr. Martell founded Ridge Property Trust and its predecessor company, Ridge Realty Group, and serves as Chief Executive Officer and Chairman of the Board of Trustees of the Company.
 Prior to forming Ridge, Mr. Martell was a Senior Vice President with Prime Group, where he was responsible for developing and managing a $100 million portfolio of industrial facilities.
-Mr. Martell graduated from the University of Wisconsin with a B.A. in Urban Land Economics, Finance and Investment Banking, and holds an M.B.A. from the University of Chicago Graduate School of Business.
+Mr. Martell graduated from the University of Wisconsin with a B.A. in Urban Land Economics, Finance and Investment Banking, and holds an M.B.A. from the University of Chicago Quinlan School of Business.

 VP of Supply Chain Management, Morton Salt